fidelsurtida/snake/README.md

   - Added Collision to snake head and items.
 Implemented Buff Icon on the Snake Head to show the current buff effect.
 - May 2, 2024
   - Added Code to apply speed buff effect to snake parts.
 And to reset the speed after buff duration.
+  - Removed the looping of snake body parts on window boundaries.
+It will die instead when bumped window bounds.

 <br>
 <b>This project is currently under development.</b>